b08x/flowbots/README.md

 ```

-> Right, so, we take your text (or ramblings, as the case may be), and our system ruthlessly dissects it with algorithms and a sprinkle of Ruby magic.
+> Right, so, first we take your text (or ramblings, as the case may be), and the method ruthlessly dissects it with algorithms and a sprinkle of Ruby magic.

 ## Workflow Phases